buildbarn/bb-portal/README.md

 Once you have BEP files produced by Bazel, you can upload them via the application homepage.

+### BB-scheduler

+BB-portal can show the same information as the web interface from BB-scheduler.
+To do this, you need to configure the `buildQueueStateProxy` in the portal configuration file.
+The interface can be found under the `Scheduler` tab in the menu.

 ## Using GraphiQL To Explore the GraphQL API

 The GraphiQL explorer is available via http://localhost:8081/graphiql.